-Hello everyone.
-Will here and today, I am bringing you a fairly one-sided comparison of graphics card performance.
+Hello everyone, Will here.
+Today I am bringing you a fairly one-sided comparison of graphics card performance.
 I have taken my MSI GTX 1080 Duke 8GB graphics card and put it up against my Sapphire Radeon Nitro+ RX 570 4GB graphics card.
-The results are as expected but gives us a good feel for which is a better value, especially given the current state of graphics card pricing.
+The results are as expected, but they give us a good feel for which is a better value, especially given the current state of graphics card pricing.
 Without further delay, let us get into this.

 Sapphire Nitro+ RX 570 4GB Graphics Card

 First, let us talk specifications of these two cards.
-The Sapphire Radeon Nitro+ RX 570 4GB graphics card is middle of the road graphics card on the AMD platform and is built on the 14nm Polaris architecture.
+The Sapphire Radeon Nitro+ RX 570 4GB graphics card is a middle of the road graphics card on the AMD platform and is built on the 14nm Polaris architecture.
 The card offers 2048 stream processors with a base core clock of 1325MHz, up from the 1168MHz base clock of the reference models.
 There are 4GB of GDDR5 memory with a 1750MHz memory clock.
-The Sapphire Nitro+ RX 570 graphics card supports a maximum of 5 outputs and has a single DL-DVI-D port, 2 HDMI 2.0b ports, and 2 DisplayPort 1.4 ports.
-The card supports OpenGL 4.5, DirectX 12 and Vulkan 1.0.
+The Sapphire Nitro+ RX 570 graphics card supports a maximum of five outputs and has a single DL-DVI-D port, two HDMI 2.0b ports, and two DisplayPort 1.4 ports.
+The card supports OpenGL 4.5, DirectX 12, and Vulkan 1.0.
 Also supported is AMD CrossFire and AMD FreeSynch technology.
 For cooling, the card comes with the Dual-X 975mm fans; two ball bearing.
-Also, the card features NITRO Free Flow air flow, NITRO FanSafe and Fan Health check, and SAPPHIRE Quick Connect system.
+The card also features NITRO Free Flow air flow, NITRO FanSafe and Fan Health check, and SAPPHIRE Quick Connect system.
 There is also a dual UEFI BIOS, NITRO Glow RGB LED lights, and the card draws just 195 watts TDP.
 AMD and Sapphire recommend a 500-watt power supply and the card requires an 8-pin and an optional 6-pin power connector.

 MSI GTX 1080 Duke 8GB Graphics Card

-Next up is the MSI GeForce GTX 1080 Duke is an overclocked reference card from nVidia.
+Next up is the MSI GeForce GTX 1080 Duke.
+It is an overclocked reference card from nVidia.
 The card comes with 8GB of GDDR5X (256-bit) video memory on a PCI Express x16 3.0 interface.
-The Duke touts a 10108 MHz memory clock speed 1708 base clock, 1847 boost clock, supports a maximum resolution up to 7680x4320 and a maximum of 4 displays.
-The card has 3 Display ports (version 1.4), an HDMI (Version 2.0) port, and a DL-DVI-D port, is compatible with 2-way SLI, and supports DirectX 12 and OpenGL 4.5.
-The care measures 312x140x40mm and weighs 1124g with a TDP of 180w; MSI recommends 500w power supply to power the card through one (1) 8-pin and one (1) 6-pin connector.
+The Duke touts a 10108 MHz memory clock speed 1708 base clock, 1847 boost clock, supports a maximum resolution up to 7680x4320 and a maximum of four displays.
+The card has three display ports (version 1.4), an HDMI (Version 2.0) port, and a DL-DVI-D port, is compatible with 2-way SLI, and supports DirectX 12 and OpenGL 4.5.
+The card measures 312x140x40mm and weighs 1124g with a TDP of 180w; MSI recommends 500w power supply to power the card through one 8-pin and one 6-pin connector.